makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

+As a Maker
+So I can change my mind about what I've said
+I want to delete my Peep
 ```
 To run this app locally, run
 ```